djgrant/react-quest/README.md

 In this example the local store is first updated with `number` and then 100ms later it is updated with `2`.

-Returning to our posts example, we can update the local store first with the user input using a promise that immediately resolves (the optimistic update), and then with the real result from the server.
+Returning to our posts example, we can update the local store first with the user input using a promise that immediately resolves (the optimistic update), and then with the real data from the server.
 To add just a little extra complexity to the example, let's also handle cases where the server update fails.
 In such an event, we'd need to revert the effect of the optimistic update and resolve the server update with the original posts collection.

 ```js
 const postsResolver = {